fupslot/splunk-tools/readme.md

 You can forward data from one Splunk Enterprise instance to another Splunk Enterprise instance or even to a non-Splunk system.
 The Splunk instance that performs the [forwarding](https://docs.splunk.com/Splexicon:Forwarding) is called a [forwarder](https://docs.splunk.com/Splexicon:Forwarder).

+#### Types of Forwarders

+**The universal forwarder** contains only the components that are necessary to forward data.
+Learn more about the universal forwarder in the Universal Forwarder manual.
+The universal forwarder **supersedes** the light forwarder for nearly all purposes and represents the best tool for sending data to indexers

+**The heavy forwarder** is a full Splunk Enterprise instance that can index, search, and change data as well as forward it.
+The heavy forwarder has some features disabled to reduce system resource usage.